ECB's Draghi signals ready to act, defends banker meetings

 Facing an unusually high number of critical questions from lawmakers compared to similar earlier hearings, including from one parliamentarian who accused the ECB of being an 'arsonist' during Ireland's financial crisis, Draghi defended the transparency of the central bank.

-He indicated the ECB may change its involvement with the International Monetary Fund and European Commission that oversaw the bailout programmes of countries such as Greece or Ireland.
+He indicated the ECB may change its involvement with the International Monetary Fund and European Commission that oversaw the bailout programs of countries such as Greece or Ireland.

 Draghi also said the ECB would publish the diaries of members of the ECB's executive board, which forms the nucleus of policy, after a recent request for that information revealed hedge funds and banks had regular contact with policy setters.